1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an Human Resources Manager skills to a collaborator
+As an Human Resources Manager, I want to assign one or more skills to a collaborator.

 ### 1.2.
 Customer Specifications and Clarifications